Lasting power of attorney

 - You can start your application on the Government website, print off a form and send it off.
 It costs around £82 to put each lasting power of attorney in place.

-With a dementia diagnosis comes the understanding that your loved one’s condition is going to decline.
+With diagnosis for a progressive condition, such as dementia, comes the understanding that your loved one’s condition is going to decline.
 This means it’s likely the point will come where they lack the mental capacity to make decisions for themselves.

 What is lasting power of attorney?